BueniaDev/libmbGB/README.md

 ## MBC1-based multicart games

-MBC1 multicarts, such as Mortal Kombat 1/2 and Bomberman Collection, as well as a few others, require the command line argument of "--mbc1m" passed to libmbGB in order to run properly.
+MBC1 multicarts, such as Mortal Kombat 1/2 and Bomberman Collection, as well as a few others, currently require the command line argument of "--mbc1m" passed to libmbGB in order to run properly.

 However, a fix for this issue is currently in the works.